 - Infrastructure-level digital transformation, with a focus on how these efforts can improve citizen services and establish a positive return on investment

-- How CIOs and chief financial officers need to be in lockstep while making long-term investment decision that can help significantly improve government IT.
+- How CIOs and chief financial officers need to be in lockstep while making long-term investment decisions that can help significantly improve government IT

 - Key trends related to infrastructure improvement, virtualization and the consolidation of datacenters, and applications and the quality of government data itself